MicrosoftDocs/power-platform/power-platform/admin/enable-embedded-flow-in-your-organization.md

 ## Enable Power Automate in your organization
  By default, all security roles allow users to run flows on the records that they have access to.

- To enable Power Automate integration in your organization, follow the below steps.
+ To enable Power Automate integration in your organization, follow these steps.

    > [!IMPORTANT]
    >  Once the Power Automate integration option has been enabled, it cannot be disabled again.
    >